PRODUCING & ENTERTAINMENT EXECUTIVE PROGRAM

 Q: What is the structure/schedule for the rest of the Summer Program?

-A: After the Opening Retreat, students move on to the Workshops which will be held every Saturday from 10AM to 5PM, from mid June through the end of August.
+A: After the Opening Workshop, students move on to the Workshops which will be held every Saturday from 10AM to 5PM, from mid June through the end of August.
 There’s also the occasional special event during the week, at night.
 But the program is designed for working people, whether that be an internship, part-time or full-time position.
 Students can work up to 40 hours a week and still participate in all the Act One Summer Program.

 Q: Do I need to live in Los Angeles to go through the Producing Program?